 If you want to train and complete a marathon, you have to create an aerobic Marathon base, which means that you have to see it as a project where you create a frame and fill it out with the most important elements.
-The aim is toward how to train for a marathon and successfully complete it.
+The aim is toward how to train for a marathon and successfully execute.
 You develop a marathon program, and then you can establish a plan to meet this goal.
 We follow logical steps, but the programs can develops from different basic principles.

 Develop a Personal Training Program